 Dec 16, 2017 The National Interest

-Jordan Willcox is a Defense Analyst III at the RAND Corporation.
-At RAND, he has participated in research and analysis concerning ISR and Reconnaissance-Strike interactions, Communications Networks, Political Economy, Organizational Management, and adapation by organizations to Technological Change.
-Before joining RAND in August 2015, Willcox helped research and design simple algorithms for simulations.
-He also tested, instantiated, developed scenarios for, and employed simulations of institutional decision-making and of population political, military and cognitive responses to conflict.
-Prior to that, at NDU and in his graduate work, he assessed DOD & non-DOD R&D methods and best practices, and analyzed violent and political competition and conflict in Africa and the Middle East.
-Additionally, he has assessed the impact of both broad technological change and specific technical systems upon military and defense Tactics, Techniques, and Procedures.
-He is interested in group and hierarchical dynamics, the sociology of R&D, population responses to conflict and other structural environment changes, political analysis, and computational social science.
+Jordan Willcox is a senior defense analyst at the RAND Corporation.
+At RAND, he has participated in research and analysis concerning ISR, Military & Civilian Communications Networks, Political Economy, and the Social Science of technological development.
+Before joining RAND in August 2015, Willcox researched, designed, tested, instantiated, developed scenarios for, and employed simulations of institutional decision-making and of population political, military and cognitive responses to conflict.
+Prior to that, at NDU and in his graduate work, he assessed DoD and non-DoD R&D bureaucracies, intra-societal violent and non-violent conflict, and the incorporation of technological change into military TT&P. He is interested in group and hierarchical dynamics, the sociology of R&D, population responses to conflict, political analysis, and computational social science.

 John Gordon IV, Igor Mikolic-Torreira, D. Sean Barnett, Katharina Ley Best, Danielle Tarraf, Jordan Willcox, Army Fires Capabilities for 2025 and Beyond, RAND (RR-2124-A), 2017